 Björn: One question about you: How many people are working at Hinterland Studio right now?
 And what exactly are they working on?

 Raphael: We have about 30 full-time people working at Hinterland at the moment, with a couple of contractors.
-Apart from a few that hold more studio “support” roles, the majority of our team are actively developing The Long Dark.
+Apart from a few that hold more studio “support” roles, the majority of our team is actively developing The Long Dark.
 The contractors are focused on the Nintendo Switch port, as we didn’t want to derail our Episode Three and Redux efforts by diverting internal people to that project.